 - Choose Toys for Your Cat's Personality: Select safe, durable toys that match your cat's specific play style—whether they're an energetic athlete or a relaxed lounger—to ensure playtime is always a hit.

-What Your Bored Cat Really Wants in a Toy
+What Does a Bored Cat Really Wants in a Toy

 If you’ve ever found your cat staring blankly at a wall, over-grooming, or shredding your favorite armchair, you might not have a "bad cat"—you probably have a bored one.
 Just like us, cats need mental and physical stimulation to stay happy and healthy.
 The secret to curing that boredom isn't just filling a basket with fuzzy mice; it's about understanding what your cat’s instincts are telling them they need.
 At their core, our feline friends are hunters, and the best toys are the ones that let them act on that impulse.